Why SSH Key Authentication

-If regular users should be allowed to login via ssh using password, but root user should be disallowed to use it’s password, change the following line to:
+If regular users should be allowed to log in via ssh using a password, but the root user should be disallowed to use it’s password, change the following line to:

-Save, exit and restart/reload ssh so above changes to take effect and login securely.
+Save, exit, and restart/reload ssh, so the above changes take effect and login securely.

 Deploy new Linux VPS servers with SSH Public key automatically